tiger12055/Andy-Wang-IS24-full-stack-competition-req97073-frontend/README.md

     ```
     npm install
     ```
-3. Start the development server by running:
+3. Start the development server by running
    For Unix-based systems:
     ```
     npm install
     ```
     For Windows:=
     ```
     npm install
     ```